-QUALITY ASSURANCE REVIEW-Initially implemented in June of 1997 as a pilot program designed to augment the current national UCR Program, the Quality Assurance Review (QAR) conducted by the CJIS Audit Unit became a permanent program in January 2000.
+QUALITY ASSURANCE REVIEW-Initially implemented in June of 1997 as a pilot program designed to augment the current national UCR Program, the Quality Assurance Review (QAR) conducted by the Criminal Justice Information Services (CJIS) Audit Unit (CAU) became a permanent program in January 2000.
 The purpose of the QAR is to ensure that each state UCR Program adheres to summary and incident-based reporting methods that are consistent with UCR standards in order to achieve uniform crime reporting nationwide.
-Though participation in the QAR remains voluntary, agencies are encouraged to avail themselves of the opportunity to assess the integrity of their data and to receive assistance in complying with Program requirements.
-Since the outset of the QAR process, 95 agencies have been reviewed in 23 states.
+Through a QAR, the accuracy and consistency of crime reporting is assessed during an on-site review of local case reports.
+The QAR also includes an examination of policies and procedures for collecting and compiling local agency statistics by the state repositories.
+Agencies are encouraged to avail themselves of the opportunity to assess the integrity of their data and to receive assistance in complying with Program requirements.